 Why do something if you can’t do it elegantly?
 Furthermore, the “function butt” makes some Puritanical developers uncomfortable.

-In Ramda we have another issue.
-Since pick will return an empty object if the passed-in object doesn’t have any of the passed in properties, this simple project will not behave like a SQL-style projection should: It won’t filter objects with undefined properties; it will include as many objects in its output as are given to it in its table parameter.
+will not behave like a SQL-style projection should: It won’t filter objects with undefined properties; it will include as many objects in its output as are given to it in its table parameter.

-You can hack around that, of course, by filtering the table on the way into project:
+You can hack around that, of course, by filtering the table on the way into project

 project = curry(function(keys, table) {